-One sentence to describe yourself and where you came from: I'm a photographer from California, trying to make a home wherever I go.
+One sentence to describe yourself: I'm a photographer from California, trying to make a home wherever I go.

 What will you be presenting on?
 I’d like to talk about "pasalubong," which translates to "souvenir" but carries more weight in the Philippines (imo).
 Whereas the American idea of souvenirs is often a way to remember a place visited, the Filipino idea of pasalubong is to let someone know you were thinking of them while you were away.
 While it can be trinkets or any kind of small thing, most often it's food.
 Pasalubong isn't just bringing something home for your friends and family, it's also sharing a piece of home whenever someone else welcomes you into theirs.